Hauteclere/DRFmasterclass/README.md

 `source venv/bin/activate`

 And use pip to install the packages listed in requirements.txt.
-(For this class it's just Django and Django Rest Framework:
+(For this class it's just Django and Django Rest Framework):

 `pip install -r requirements.txt`